dragosmg/arrow_capstone_project/README.md

 -   Jira:
     [ARROW-13370](https://issues.apache.org/jira/browse/ARROW-13370)
--   This is related to, but not dependent on 3.
+-   This is related to, but not dependent on [Document a binding (semi) automatically](#23-document-a-binding-semi-automatically).
 -   At present we rely on the `"not supported.*Arrow"` incantation to identify an `arrow-try-error`, which implies that error messages that depart from this are not surfaced and the users never see them.